Current Available Professional Development Courses

 • Develop an understanding of the currently released IEP forms through direct exposure and practice scenarios.

-• Understand the feedback related to the new IEP process and forms provided by the Early Adopter teams as it relates to anticipated changes.
+• Understand the feedback related to the new IEP process and forms by the Early Adopter teams who piloted it early.

 REGISTER